In versions M5_CoreMP135_debian12_20240507

 Partition 10 has been deleted.

-2.Create the partition again, Note: The First sector address of the new partition needs to be consistent with the original partition information (183330), otherwise data will be lost.When prompted whether to remove the existing partition mark, select no.
+2.Create a new partition.
+Note: The First sector address of the new partition must match the original partition (183330), otherwise data loss may occur

 Command (m for help): n